 Published on May 15, 2017

-Anyone can open an Etsy account, but to avoid violations and fines you’ll want to make sure you comply with state and local laws and regulations.
+Etsy is available to anyone who wants to open an account.
+But to avoid violations and fines, you’ll want to make sure you are following state and local laws and regulations.

-Even if you’re only selling items occasionally and consider it more of a hobby than a job, the state you live in may require a license.
+Even if you’re only selling items occasionally and consider your venture more of a hobby than a job, the state you live in may still require a license.

 Sales and Use Tax

-Even though you’re selling online, you still may have to charge your buyers sales tax.
+Even though you’re selling online, you still may have to charge your customers sales tax.
 Depending on the state you’re selling from, sales and use tax can be complicated.
-Only six states do not charge state sales tax.
+There are only a handful of states that do not charge state sales tax.

 To Learn More

 Still confused about licenses and permits for your Etsy store?